theDe-bugger/Portfolio/README.md

 # Portfolio
 Learn all about about me on this portfolio website I have created.
-## About Me Page
+## Home Page
-Brief description about me.
-Consider it a simple bio.
+See my picture and read a brief description about me.
 ## Vision Page
 On this page, I explain what I envision for the future of mankind, this planet, technology, and my life.
 ## Projects Page